-The Master of Health Science is a 180 credit programme (one and a half years full-time) which provides the opportunity for health practitioners and managers to advance and expand their knowledge and expertise within an interdisciplinary learning environment.
+The Master of Health Science is an 18 month full-time, 180 credit programme (part-time study options also available) which provides the opportunity for interdisciplinary health professionals and health service managers to advance their practice, knowledge and critical analysis skills in a flexible and engaging learning environment.

-The Health Science interdisciplinary and inter-professional courses are all offered in a blended manner, with online learning supported by block courses on-campus.
+The Health Science interdisciplinary and inter-professional courses are all offered in a blended manner, with online learning supported by face-to-face workshops, tutorials or block courses.

 The flexible delivery of this programme allows you to study at your pace, in your place, from locations throughout New Zealand.

-Courses are designed around knowledge and research relating to key threads of health disparities and the global health needs of populations.
-The programme provides you with the opportunity to investigate the worldwide improvement of health, reduction of health disparities and protection against global threats from an international context.
+Courses are designed around knowledge and research relating to key threads of health issues to support the development of advanced practice or understanding.
+The programme provides you with the opportunity to investigate the improvement of health, reduction of health disparities and protection against global threats in both a national and international context.

 Multiple study pathways are available in discussion with your Programme Coordinator, however the most common pathways are:

 - Complete three courses at level 8 (90 credits) and the level 9 (90 credits) Thesis course; or

 - Complete four courses at level 8 (120 credits) and 60 credits at level 9, including a choice from a range of research courses, namely Independent Scholarly Project (30 credit), Applied Research Report (45 credit), or Applied Research Dissertation (60 credit).